-32a A remnant as in that 2/3rds of Israel will be killed by the end of the tribulation (Zechariah 13:8).
+32a A remnant as in that 2/3rds of Israel will be killed by the end of the tribulation (Zechariah 13:8 "And it shall come to pass, that in all the land, saith the LORD, two parts therein shall be cut off and die; but the third shall be left therein.").
 There are about 20 million Jews today.
-If the tribulation period were to start today, about 12-13 million of them would be killed over the next seven years by the Antichrist.
+If the tribulation period were to start today, about 12-13 million of them would be killed over those seven years by the Antichrist.
 He will attempt to finish what Hitler started but will be much more successful.
+Those that survive the Day of the Lord will all be delivered, and all believe on the Lord and will all go into the Millennium.